 Chabacano: Que hora el llegada y salida del eroplano?

-English: What time is the plane's arrival and departure?
+English: What time are the plane's arrival and departure?

 Chabacano: Cosa el salida na TV este noche?